EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/README.md

 card.logout()
 ```

-## get_system_config(force: bool = False) -> List[str]
+## get_system_config(force: bool = False) -> Dict[str, str]

-Triggers the API to pull a new version of system config file if required and returns the configuration as a list.
+Triggers the API to pull a new version of system config file if required and returns the configuration as a dictionary.
 Many of the GET-style functions in this API use this function to pull configuration information, and this is the primary function of this function.
 The list returned should be the contents of the up-to-date configuration file, but for extra certainty that the file has been pulled recently the ```force``` parameter can be set to ```True```.

 Example: